mleggo1/kids-wealthblueprint/README.md

 ## Credits

-Built with inspiration from the "ultimate-target" component, designed to be kid-friendly and educational.
+Built with inspiration from the "ultimate-target" component, designed to be user-friendly and educational.

 ---